vsoch/askci/docs/_docs/getting-started/index.md

 ![img/question-markdown.png](img/question-markdown.png)

 Upon submit, review, and merge, the question would appear in the list rendered alongside the article.
+For more information about the editor, you can read about the <a href="https://github.com/nhn/tui.editor" target="_blank">
+Toast UI Editor</a>.
+Thank you kindly to the authors for this beautiful editor!

 ## Create a New Article